MistressAlison/ShadowSirenMod/README.md

 _**Buffs / Debuffs:**_
 Vivian has interacting elemental-style debuffs, as well as other debuffs designed to synergize with her stances.

-_Charge - Buff_ - You next Attack and/or Block is 50% more effective per stack of Charge.
+_Charge - Buff_ - Your next Attack and/or Block is 50% more effective per stack of Charge.
 Electric Application increased by 1 per stack of Charge.

 _Vigor - Buff_ - While part of basegame, it is slightly modified for this mod.
 Both damage _and_ Burn application is increased by 1 per stack of Vigor.